dunxd/nh-caf/README.md

 # Connectivity Assessment Framework Forms
-This site contains the public form to use for collecting data for the Nethope Connectivity Assessment Framework
+This site contains the public form to use for collecting data for the Nethope Connectivity Assessment Framework.
+To get an idea of what this is for, read the [user stories](user_stories.md).

 * [form-url-maker.html](form-url-maker.html) - a form for creating a URL that will prepopulate common fields in the site-form (e.g. Organisation Name, email address to send results to etc.)
 * [site-form.html](site-form.html) - the main form for collecting data